jboyd8/milestone-project-3/README.md

 * [Bootstrap](https://getbootstrap.com/) - Used primarily for the grid system.
 I find this a really good way to position my elements where I want them.
 * [VSCode](https://code.visualstudio.com) - This is my text editor.
 It has a built in terminal so I could do everything I needed to from one environment.
 * [Git](https://git-scm.com) - Git was used for version control.
 Allowing me to create backups whenever significant changes were made to my code.
 * [GitHub](https://github.com/) - This is where my repository is held externally.
-I will aslo use GitHub pages to deploy my website.
+I will also use GitHub pages to deploy my website.
-* [Javascript/Jquery](https://jquery.com/) - Utilised jQuery to manipulate the DOM and add HTML.
 * [Google Fonts](https://fonts.google.com/) - Used to import specific fonts I wanted to use on my website.
 * [Python](https://www.python.org/) - Python was the language used to build the backend of the website.
 * [Flask](http://flask.palletsprojects.com/en/1.1.x/) - Python framework used in order to build out the routes/views of my website.
 * [MongoDB Atlas](https://cloud.mongodb.com/) - NoSQL database used to store user and report details.
+* [API-Football](https://rapidapi.com/api-sports/api/api-football/) - The API i used to get match data.

 ## Testing